 - Traditional arrows are made with bamboo

-- The action of shooting is divided in 8 sections that form an elegant movement
+- The action of shooting is divided into 8 sections that form an elegant movement

 What is Aikido?

-Aikido (合気道) is a modern Japanese martial art created in the 1920s, which is relatively recent compare to other martial arts.
-It was created by Morihei Ueshiba who was an expert in other classic martial arts, therefore is not uncommon to see the influences of judo, kendo or karate, for instance.
+Aikido (合気道) is a modern Japanese martial art created in the 1920s, which is relatively recent compared to other martial arts.
+It was created by Morihei Ueshiba who was an expert in other classic martial arts, therefore it is not uncommon to see the influences of judo, kendo, or karate, for instance.

 The reason why Aikido is such a fascinating sport is because it actually takes into consideration the attacker.
 This means that the techniques are used essentially to control the attacker, but they have no intention to cause harm.